ycrao/ddl-to-object/README.md

 - A good-designed pattern in MySQL DDL, such as using singular nouns as table and column name, naming in `snake_case` style, with more comments, no table prefix, having a primary key etc.
 - The rest, just using this tool to help you generate target language object files

+#### installation

+Download targeted OS zip file, unzip it, and move the binary file (`ddl-to-object` or `ddl-to-object.exe`) to `usr/bin/` or other auto-load environment path.

+By default, you need copy this project template files into to `~/.dto/templates` directory manually (note: `~` for current user home workdir).

+Then you run it in terminal from anywhere.
+Get helps from its help print or below.

 #### command helps